galaxyproject/galaxy-hub/src/support/tool-issues/index.md

 1. **Pileup** datasets not recognized by downstream tools.
 This is due to tabular datatype assignment by Mpileup/Generate pileup (SAMTools).
 Assignment of both start and end to the same column could be why auto-assignment of type is not possible.
 Workaround: Click on dataset's pencil icon and assign pileup datatype.
 Details: https://github.com/galaxyproject/galaxy/issues/1744

 - - -
-## Issue with performance at http://usegalaxy.org
+## Issue with performance at Galaxy Main

 1. If there are issues with delays, reports of histories not loading, a blue screen stating that Galaxy is busy ... then check the Galaxy Status page to see if there is a problem with the server first: https://status.galaxyproject.org/
 1. If status is OK, then read recent posts at Galaxy Biostars, where transient issues are often reported and clarified.
 A new question can be asked if there is no activity about the problem. https://biostar.usegalaxy.org/